hotosm/tasking-manager/CONTRIBUTING.md

 * Be respectful of differing viewpoints and experiences
 * Gracefully accept constructive criticism
 * Focus on what is best for the community and the project
-* Show empathy towards other community members
+* Show empathy toward other community members